uplusplus/dnsmasq/README.md

 address.
 Note that this is only happens for directly-connected networks, (not one doing DHCP via a relay) and it will not work if a host is using privacy extensions.

+### DHCPv6 and RA with dnsmasq
+Dnsmasq has been a good companion of small network administrators for years.
+It proved to be a swiss knife for the IPv4 networks, providing DHCP and DNS services…
+The IPv6 is coming, whether you like it or not… And dnsmasq can help here too, by providing both DHCPv6 and RA services.
+However, there is a bit of confusion what the options flags in dhcp-range setting mean.
+Man pages help just a tiny bit… I’ve recently spend some time spoofing the packages and came up with the following results.
+The table below shows how the M (Managed Address Configuration Flag), O (Other Configuration Flag) and A (Address Configuration Flag) bits.
+I’ve skipped the O flag when M is set – in such scenario it can be ignored because it does not carry any meaningful information.

+Options___________________	M	O	A______	Comment
+no options
++		–	SLAAC disabled, stateful DHCPv6.
+This is identical to DHCPv4 service
+slaac
++		+	SLAAC enabled, stateful DHCPv6.
+Hosts will have at least two addresses – from DHCPv6 and SLAAC ra-names ra-names,slaac
++		+	SLAAC enabled, stateful DHCPv6.
+Based on the information received from host while DHCPv4 request, DNS tries to guess the auto-configured IPv6. ra-stateless	–	+	+	SLAAC enabled, stateless DHCPv6.
+Hosts will get only auto-configured address and get additional configuration from DHCPv6 ra-stateless,ra-names	–	+	+	SLAAC enabled, stateless DHCPv6.
+Hosts will get only auto-configured address and get additional configuration from DHCPv6.
+DNS will try to guess the auto-configured addresses. ra-only	–	–	+	SLAAC enabled, DHCPv6 disabled.
+Hosts will get only auto-configured address.
+DNS might get configured by ND RDNSS.

+Have also in mind that Windows hosts (by default), in order to protect privacy, do two additional things:

+don’t follow EUI-64 and use different way of generating addresses when doing autonomous configuration.
+This means that setting the ra-names option will have no effect – DNS will not guess correctly the IPv6 address of those machines, so no entry in DNS will be populated.
+This behaviour can be changed and revert to EUI-64 by executing netsh interface ipv6 set privacy state=disabled command. configure additonal IPv6 address – so called temporary address – and prefere it when initializing outgoing connections.
+Again, this can be switched off by executing netsh interface ipv6 set global randomizeidentifiers=disabled
+Some android hosts (exp. my Nexus 7 running 4.4.4) still cannot be configured by stateful DHCPv6.
+The only supported way is SLAAC.
+My ZTE phone, running 4.2.1, successfully receives the unicast address when SLAAC is not allowed on the link…